Kanomble/celery_blast/README.md

 In addition, the user may change some BLAST settings, e.g. the number of output sequences per query sequence (`num_alignments`), or the `e-value` cut-off.
 The BLAST databases can be selected via a special drop-down menu.
 The Forward BLAST database serves as a search space where putative orthologous sequences can be found.
 The backward BLAST database has to contain the genome file from which the query sequences were obtained.
+The user provided data is validated before the user can start the pipeline.
+Accurate error messages are displayed within the input fields, if something is incorrect.
+This ensures a smooth execution of the pipeline.

 ## BLAST Databases
 ## BLAST database preparation
 Protein sequence files are downloaded from the NCBI FTP site and are passed to the `makeblastdb` command.